nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

 4. System verifies that the request contains a SOAP message and verifies the SOAP message: [3.5](#35-uc-mess_04-verify-soap-message).

-5. System verifies that the target service is not an X-Road central service (SOAP request header contains X-Road service identifier and not X-Road central service identifier).
+5. System verifies that SOAP request header contains X-Road service identifier.

 6. System verifies that the Client IS is in *Registered* state in the system configuration.